philipmw/philipmw.github.io/_posts/2017-01-14-cloud-backup-comparison.md

 I couldn't be happier with their service!
 And at $59/year, I consider it a very good value for the peace of mind.

+CrashPlan is in the same category of services as [BackBlaze](http://www.backblaze.com), [Carbonite](http://www.carbonite.com), and [Mozy](http://www.mozy.com): managed backups.
+The value prop is a flat, single price for unlimited data and free polished apps for various platforms.

-But I work at [Amazon Web Services](http://aws.amazon.com), the premier provider of cheap storage!
+But I work at [Amazon Web Services](http://aws.amazon.com), the premier provider of cheap storage.
-AWS is one of several providers of Infrastructure-as-a-Service (IaaS).
+AWS is one of several providers of Infrastructure-as-a-Service (IaaS), and storage is just one of many building blocks they provide.
-If I am willing to get my hands dirty and use commodity cloud storage, I should be able to save money, right?
+If I am willing to get my hands dirty with basic cloud infrastructure, I should be able to save money, right?

 First, since AWS provides infrastructure as a service, it's entirely conceivable that CrashPlan is using S3 behind the scenes, with their value-add being a friendly user experience for maintaining data backups.
 [SmugMug](http://www.smugmug.com), the photo sharing business, works similarly: they [use S3 as the underlying commodity storage](https://aws.amazon.com/blogs/aws/amazon_s3_and_s/), add paid photo sharing on top of that, and charge a flat subscription fee for unlimited photos.